< Drag >

 Ben Shoshan

-A biotech leader responsible for sales growth recently asked me, “Why can’t we just tell our teams: ‘This is your target; now get on with it and deliver’?
-After all, that’s what we’re paying them for!”
+A biotech leader responsible for sales growth once asked me, “Why can’t we just tell our teams: ‘This is your target; now get on with it and deliver’?”

 The Human Factor

-In biopharma, this matters more than ever.
-Whether it’s aligning cross-functional teams, navigating complex supply chains, or engaging stakeholders, people are at the heart of every breakthrough.
-But to deliver their best, they need the right conditions: clarity, purpose, and a culture of trust.
+Hybrid and remote teams bring flexibility but also new challenges.
+Leaders must design rituals, norms, and systems to preserve trust and psychological safety across distributed teams.
+In life sciences, whether it’s aligning cross-functional teams, navigating complex supply chains, or engaging stakeholders, people are at the heart of every breakthrough.
+To deliver their best, they need the right conditions: clarity, purpose, and a culture of trust.

 Why We Can’t Automate Success